Art History Concentration

-From specialized courses focused on the needs of the current visual arts workplace to those grounded in the history of art, this program offers a wide-range of educational experiences and opportunities.
+From specialized courses focused on the needs of the current visual arts workplace to those grounded in the history of art, this program offers a wide range of educational experiences and opportunities.

-director.
-You can view degree requirements and course descriptions in the Graduate Catalog.
+View degree requirements and course descriptions in the Graduate Catalog.

 Why Study Art History?

 View this short video and find out why students choose the art history concentration.